loblivious/SpaceX/README.md

 The map will show the predicted path for a satellite (one second in real life is one minute for the satellite).

+Remember to disable Cross-Origin Restrictions in your browser.

 Play it on the [GitHub page](https://loblivious.github.io/spacex/)!